CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 `> done buy groceries`

-This command will prevent the task from showing up in subsequent `list` or `today` commands.
+This command will prevent the task from showing up again in subsequent `list` or `today` commands.

 **Step 5: Becoming proficient**